 When I try to create an automatic dormer, I sometimes get a warning message.
 What does the message mean and how can I avoid it?

 The Automatic Dormer tools allow you to create either a structural or floating dormer complete with walls, roof planes, a roof hole and even a window with a single click.
 Both tools do require certain conditions before they can be created, however:

 This article discusses the causes and resolutions for the common warning messages that display when we try to place an Automatic Dormer in an incorrect location.

-Requirement: An Automatic Dormer must be located completely within a single roof plane
+Requirement: An Automatic Dormer must be located completely within a single roof plane.

 By definition, a hole in an object must be completely enclosed by that object - the hole cannot touch or extend past one of the object's edges.
-And, one of the objects included in every Automatic Dormer is a roof hole; as a result, Automatic Dormers must be completely enclosed by a single roof plane and cannot be positioned along a roof plane edge.
+One of the objects included in every Automatic Dormer is a roof hole; as a result, Automatic Dormers must be completely enclosed by a single roof plane and cannot be positioned along a roof plane edge.